$5 SHIPPING ON RETAIL ORDERS OVER $49!

 So no surprise that these are the nation’s flossing stats:

 Brush picks (also called dental picks or interdental brushes) can replace your dental floss and give you an easy, effective way to clean between your teeth and get your gums in better shape.
 Use a brush pick at least once a day (preferably before bedtime) as part of your healthy oral hygiene routine.

 Oxyfresh BrushPicks® are the best of the best.
 These long-lasting brush picks safely remove plaque and food particles from between the teeth and stimulate the gums without harming dental or bridgework.
 More information...

-Oxyfresh BrushPicks® protect the gums with a rounded safety tip, effectively removes food particles with tiny bristles, easily maneuvers around teeth and molars, and has a triangle shaped tip that fits between the teeth.
+Oxyfresh BrushPicks® protect the gums with a rounded safety tip, effectively remove food particles with tiny bristles, easily maneuver around teeth and molars, and have a triangle-shaped tip that fits between the teeth.